The local council said they have "no idea" who the rapper is

 “He needs to be remembered in some way in our town,” he said.
 “We have nothing going for us and no notable landmarks other than a fort.
 And Eazy-E is a legend.”

-The rapper has no links to Newhaven and, while they have yet to formally respond to Stevens, the council said they have “no idea who Eazy-E is.”
+The rapper has no links to Newhaven and, and the council said they have “no idea who Eazy-E is.”

 Deputy mayor Graham Amy added: “I’ve lived all of my life in Newhaven and I’ve never heard of him, not a clue.
 I’m 72 years old and more of a Beatles fan than anything.
 If I had my way I would have statues to them around the town.”
 Stevens responded by saying The Beatles “suck”.